Chart Color Schemes

 Bidwill - Hebersham - Emerton faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area has lower university qualification rates at 12.3% compared to Greater Sydney's average of 38.0%.
-This disparity presents both a challenge and an opportunity for targeted educational initiatives.
+The area's university qualification rate is 12.3%, significantly lower than Greater Sydney's average of 38.0%.
 Bachelor degrees are the most common at 9.0%, followed by postgraduate qualifications (2.5%) and graduate diplomas (0.8%).
-Vocational credentials are prevalent, with 32.6% of residents aged 15+ holding such qualifications, including advanced diplomas (8.4%) and certificates (24.2%).
+Vocational credentials are prevalent, with 32.6% of residents aged 15+ holding them, including advanced diplomas (8.4%) and certificates (24.2%).
+Educational participation is high, with 36.1% of residents currently enrolled in formal education, comprising 14.8% in primary, 10.9% in secondary, and 3.5% in tertiary education.

 Frequently Asked Questions - Education